-The seeds of all species essentially requires at least three external conditions for germination.
-This four factors are –
+The seeds of all species essentially require at least four external conditions for germination.
+These four factors are –

 2. Stable temperature:

-The non – dormant seed of small grains, clover, radish, onion etc. germinate at very close to 20°C. Spinach seed germinate at 10°C or very close to 20°C.
+The non – dormant seed of small grains, clover, radish, onion, etc., germinate at very close to 20°C. Spinach seeds germinate at 10°C or very close to 20°C.

-Freshly harvested seeds of cucumber and water melon germinate at high temperature of 30°C. Wheat seed (slightly above 35°C) and maize seeds (5 – 45°C) germinate at wide range of temperature.
+Freshly harvested seeds of cucumber and watermelon germinate at a high temperature of 30°C. Wheat seeds (slightly above 35°C) and maize seeds (5 – 45°C) germinate at a wide temperature range.

 Commonly used practices are 15°C or 20°C for 16 – 18 hours and 30°C for 6 – 8 hours.
 The effect of alternating temperature on germination is called thermoperidism.

 Oxygen is an essential requirement in respiration which supplies energy to remain life by oxidation of foods.
 During germination, the oxidation rate increases.